Podcast: Play in new window | Download (Duration: 35:49 — 49.2MB) | Embed

-The gang (well Michelle and Jack) goes abroad!
-From Brussels, Michelle interviews Alejandro Moledo the Deputy Director and Head of Policy of the European Disability Forum.
-Then Jack conducts out spotlight interview from a hotel lobby in Spain, where he speaks Mercedes Lopez Miranda about her experiences being a person with a disability in Europe.
+A summer heat wave can’t stop our intrepid podcasters.
+In this episode, the gang (well Michelle and Jack) goes abroad!
+From Brussels, Michelle interviews Alejandro Moledo, the Deputy Director and Head of Policy of the European Disability Forum.
+Then, Jack conducts our spotlight interview from a hotel lobby in Spain, where he speaks with Mercedes Lopez Miranda about her experiences being a person with a disability in Europe.

 To learn more about the work the European Disability Forum does visit https://www.edf-feph.org/